txmastin/hardware_for_ML/README.md

 ### Addressing the Embedded ML Niche

 * This project directly tackles the often-overlooked area of **embedded machine learning** with custom hardware.
-* Our simulations have shown that fLIF neurons can solve complex control tasks (e.g., cart-pole, Santa Fe Trail) with **remarkably few neurons (<20)**.
+* Simulations have shown that fLIF neurons can solve complex control tasks (e.g., cart-pole, Santa Fe Trail) with **remarkably few neurons (<20)**.
 This demonstrates the potential for highly efficient, single-purpose analog "brains" for robotics and other edge AI applications, offering energy advantages over traditional digital processors for continuous control.

 ## Simulation & Usage